 Wet hair dripping beads of water down my back to the floor, I stand before the bathroom mirror.
 My hand wipes a swath of steam from the slick surface, revealing my mist framed reflection.
 Janelle tells me I’m pretty, but I don’t believe her.
 My eyes disturb people.
 Fritz says they’re cool, that he wishes he had yellow eyes.
 What a stupid thing to want, eyes like mine; sunlight blinds me.
 Even with the curtains drawn tight, the rays of light bleeding past the bottom edge sear them.

 “Sylvie?” calls a feminine voice from the other side of my hotel room door.

 “What?”
-I bark at the intrusive sound.
+I bark at high volume.